 FISMA: Google App Engine, Google Apps for Government

 The SOC3 Seal of Assurance is published on a certified site and symbolizes that our controls have been examined by an independent accountant.
 It represents the practitioner’s report on management's assertion(s) that the entity's business being relied upon is in conformity with the applicable Trust Services Principle(s) and Criteria.
 The full SOC3 audit report is also available for download on this certified site.
-The extensive SOC2 report can be obtained under NDA.
 The ISO27001 certificate proves the functional scope of this ISO/IEC 27001:2005.
-Certification is bounded by the Google Apps for Business (and Google Apps for Education), Google Cloud Platform, Google Helpouts, Google Plus, Google Now, Google Analytics and Analytics Premium offerings and the data contained or collected by those offerings and specified facilities.
+Certification is bounded by the Google Apps for Work (and Google Apps for Education), Google Cloud Platform, Google Helpouts, Google Plus, Google Now, Google Analytics and Analytics Premium offerings and the data contained or collected by those offerings and specified facilities.

 Google has a broad customer base in Europe.
 Over 50% of our business customers are based outside of the United States.
 Google provides capabilities and contractual commitments created to meet data protection recommendations provided by the Article 29 Working Party.
 Google offers to sign EU Model Contract Clauses and a Data Processing Amendment.
 It is a participant in the U.S.-EU Safe Harbor Framework.
 Along with independent third-party audits of our data protection practices and our ISO 27001 certification, these provide our customers with several compliance options to address EU data protection regulations.